Real-time accessibility and screen reader analysis for AI coding assistants.

 | VoiceOver | -s voiceover | macOS |

 Each renderer produces heuristic output approximating the real screen reader's behavior.
-Key differences are preserved — for example, NVDA says "navigation landmark" while JAWS says "navigation region" and VoiceOver says "navigation".
+Key differences are preserved — for example, NVDA says "navigation landmark" while JAWS says "navigation region", VoiceOver says "navigation", and Narrator says "navigation".

 Compare two HTML files and see exactly what changed in the accessibility tree: